Marshall Lee Gore

 Marshall Lee Gore (August 17, 1963 – October 1, 2013) was an American convicted murderer and rapist who was executed by the state of Florida for the 1988 murders of two women.
-He also raped and attempted to murder a third woman before kidnapping her 2-year-old son.
+He also raped and attempted to murder a third woman before kidnapping her two-year-old son.
 Gore was convicted, sentenced to death, and subsequently executed in 2013 at Florida State Prison by lethal injection.

 Early life

 Gore was born on August 17, 1963, in Chicago, Illinois, and grew up in a troubled family.
 He was the second of five children born to Jimmy Joe Gore and Brenda McCurry Gore.
-His parents married in Chicago in 1961, where Gore grew up.
+His parents married in 1961 in Chicago, where Gore grew up.
 They later moved to the Miami area.
 The Gore family frequently got into trouble with the law.
 Jimmy Joe Gore was arrested on felony charges in three states.
 Some of Gore's siblings were also arrested for various offenses.
 Gore was arrested at least eight times for multiple offenses throughout the 1980s in Miami-Dade County, Florida.
 His parents' marriage fell apart in 1985 due to abuse and violence, with the couple officially getting a divorce in 1987.
 Gore stayed with his father in Florida and worked as a bouncer at a bar his father owned.